5 Ways to Sync Contacts from iPhone to Mac [2023]

 - On your Mac: Choose the Apple menu, select System Settings > your Apple ID name > iCloud, turn on the switch next to Contacts, and you will be able to see all your contacts in the Contacts app.

-How to Sync Contacts from iPhone to Mac via Finder or iTunes
+3. How to Send Contacts from iPhone to Mac with Mail [without USB]

 If you can't get your contacts from your iPhone via iCloud, use Finder or iTunes to sync your contacts.